MrYangsS/liu_yang_coding_assignment11/README.md

    This command will start the Vite development server inside the Docker container, and the application will be accessible at `http://localhost:7775`.

+### Dokcerfile explanation

+WORKDIR /app
+ set the workDIR for container to run. /app is a folder under the container

+COPY package*.json ./
+ copy the package.json and package-lock.json from the vite&react project to the container it contain the dependency that container will need to install

+RUN npm install
+ project dependency installing command

+COPY . .
+ copy the rest files to container

 ### Usage

 Open your web browser and navigate to `http://localhost:7775` to view the application.